vikmis007/SurveyBeats/README.md

 ## Unit tests
 1. Open `SurveyBeats.xcworkspace` that should start in Xcode.
 2. Press `command+u` to run the unit test in Xcode.

+## Contributors
+* Vikas Mishra

+## License
+This project is distributed under MIT license.
+See [LICENSE](https://github.com/vikmis007/SurveyBeats/LICENSE) for more information.